Our approach to education is based on developing a personalized academic program in line with 21st-century

 8:30-8:45 Warm-up Activity

-Students begin their day with an activity that engages their mind and connects to a learning goal of the day.
+Students begin their day with an engaging activity that connects to a learning goal of the day.

 Group learning, discussion, and individualized lessons are facilitated by teachers to meet the learning objectives of each student.
 Students participate in reading, writing, language arts, math, social studies, and science in the morning and afternoon core blocks.